How do I ride my Ghost?

 Black Ghost stirrup straps

 Black Ghost stirrup keepers

 Total Saddle Fit synthetic girth or mohair girth

 Stowaway packs (2 water bottle holders; 2 boot bags)

 *PLEASE ride with a breastcollar.
 This is really not optional with a treeless.
-I didn’t bother with one and we opted to go up a steep hill we usually dismount to ride down; if my mare didn’t have a hay belly, I would have gone over the back of her, and as it was I clung like a limpet to her neck, halfway out of the saddle, and had to get off by climbing over the saddle and then hopping down by her shoulders.
+I didn’t bother with one once and we opted to go up a steep hill we usually dismount to ride down; if my aged mare didn’t have a hay belly, I would have gone over the back of her.
 The saddle was at least 6″ if not 8″ too far back; once the shoulders start pushing on the panels, gravity takes over.
 USE A BREASTCOLLAR.

 Of that list, I absolutely cannot do without my Total Saddle Fit girth, EZ Ride stirrups, Skito, and ThinLine.
 My back definitely notices the difference with and without the ThinLine.
 I use the English Contour Pad, which works for every saddle I put it under, including my round skirt Western saddle.
 (Note: not the Ultra ThinLine, which is thinner than the standard ThinLine.)
 I put it right below my saddle, on top of the pad, whatever I’m riding in that day.
 Chances are if I’m riding without it it’s because I didn’t have enough coffee before tacking up…